addyng/cse15l-lab-reports/labreportweek1.md

 That means you have successfully connected to the remote server!
 Continue onto Step 3 to try out commands.

-`Some people may encounter an error when entering their password.
-If you just changed your password, then you may have to wait a few minutes before the password reset works.`
+> Some people may encounter an error when entering their password.
+If you just changed your password, then you may have to wait a few minutes before the password reset works.

+---

 # Step 3 - Trying Some Commands
 Now that you've connected to the remote server, it's time to try commands!